Eye allergies: Relief for itchy and watery eyes

 In the case of switching from regular soft contacts to silicone hydrogel lenses, the surface and chemical characteristics of the lens material may attract lens deposits more readily than the previous lens material, causing discomfort.

-Many eye doctors believe the best type of soft contact lenses for people prone to eye allergies are daily disposable contact lenses that are discarded after a single use, which decreases the build-up of allergens and other debris on the lens surface.
+Many opticians believe the best type of soft contact lenses for people prone to eye allergies are daily disposable contact lenses that are discarded after a single use, which decreases the build-up of allergens and other debris on the lens surface.

 Silicone hydrogel often is the preferred lens material for these lenses, because it allows significantly more oxygen to pass through the lens, compared with conventional soft contact lens materials.